jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

       f =<< createPool (connectPostgreSQL $ toConnectionString db) close 2 60 10
 ```

-Let's recap what this function does
+Let's recap what this function does:
 - Create a persistent `initdb` cache with `withDbCache`.
 - Caches the `migration` action by storing a premigrated database cluster at `"~/.tmp-postgres/" <> hash`.
 - Starts a postgres instance with the migrated database cluster.